File Extensions (Windows)

 Knowing what your file extensions are can help you better manage and use your files.
 Let's say you want to change a text file into a batch script.
 Here's how to do it:

-4. Click on the file name and press F2 on your keyboard, or click the file name, wait a moment, then click it again to edit.
+- Click on the file name and press F2 on your keyboard, or click the file name, wait a moment, then click it again to edit (if you click too early the second time, it'll think you wanted to double-click and open the file).

 Confirm the change: